geemus/notes/kindle/originals.md

   * Explain how bad behaviors have consequences for others.
   * Emphasize values over rules.
   * Create novel niches for children to pursue - ie Jigsaw Classroom brings students together for a group project and assigns each a unique part.

-## Index

-* When groups are instructed to rank order alternatives, instead of choosing the best one, they're more likely to consider each option, share information about unpopular ones, and make a good decision.
-(Andrea Hollingshead)
-* Negative thoughts can direct our attention to potential problems, and the absense of those thoughts predicts a failure to take preventative and corrective action.
-* Expressing our thoughts and feelings about stressful or traumatic events is most salutary after we've had some time to process, when we are no longer blinded by anger or consumed by distress.
-(James Pennebaker)